EdAlita/imageChallenge/README.md

 In this challenge you are provide with some input images, output images, a broken code and the test images.
 The objetive is to fix the code and provide the output of the test images.

 ## Rules

+1. The challenges are solve in the same teams as the labs ones.
+2. Avoid the use of AI such as Chat GPT.
+3.
+4.
+5.

 ## Point System